Configuring Audio

 Adjusting Activity Gain allows you to calibrate the Activity Level for different music environments.

 For pre-recorded, produced music Activity Gain is best set to 0.
-However, for live music, you may need to increase the Activity Gain, since live music does not have the same quality of production as canned music.
+However, for live music, you may need to increase the Activity Gain, since live music does not have the same quality of production as recorded music.

 To be clear, the Activity Level is not the same as the audio input level.
 This is a measure of the excitement of the music rather than the volume of the music, however, they are related.